Ashley8-prog/Ashley8-prog/README.md

 ###

-<p align="left">📚 I'm currently working in a project called Geeks Coffee <br>🎯 Goals: Learn new programming languages. <br> Becoming in my best version programming. <br>Find my dream job <br> ⚡ In my free time I go to the gym, I also try to learn new programming languages ​​and I go to the dance academy to de-stress.🎲 <br> Fun fact: I cry watching videos of dogs</p>
+<p align="left">📚 I'm currently working in a project called Geeks Coffee <br>🎯 Goals: Learn new programming languages.
+Find my dream job.
+Becoming in my best version programming. <br>⚡ In my free time I go to the gym, I also try to learn new programming languages ​​and I go to the dance academy to de-stress.🎲 <br> </p>

 ###